To attend the symposium you must RSVP by filling out this short form!

 "Reimagining Foreign Language Education: Sustainability, Creativity, and Collaboration"

-Moderator: Mandy Manke (University of Minnesota, Department of Spanish & Portuguese)
+Moderator: Mandy Menke (University of Minnesota, Department of Spanish & Portuguese Studies)

-Paper session, moderator: Carol Klee (University of Minnesota, Department of Spanish & Portuguese)
+Paper session, moderator: Carol Klee (University of Minnesota, Department of Spanish & Portuguese Studies)

 Patricia W. Cummins (Virginia Commonwealth University, School of World Studies/French): “Languages, International Business, and Science for Sustainable Development”

-Nobuko Chikamatsu (DePaul University, Modern Languages/Japanese Program Director): “Co-teaching of Environmental Ethics and Language: A Japanese FLAC Course of Minamata and Fukushima”
+Nobuko Chikamatsu (DePaul University, Modern Languages/Japanese): “Co-teaching of Environmental Ethics and Language: A Japanese FLAC Course of Minamata and Fukushima”

 Hong Li (Emory University, Russian and East Asian Languages and Cultures/Chinese): “Innovative Teaching of Languages and Cultures Through Sustainability Issues”